uriborrajo/HETGEN1000/README.md

 conda activate phyluce-1.7.2
 ```

-If you want to leave Phyluce enviroment, run:
+If you want to leave Phyluce environment, run:
 ```
 conda deactivate
 ```